mdxtoc/qtpi/docs/QKD_results.md

 Note that in this simulation Bob doesn't know the length of *M*, still less the number of qbits Alice is going to send him.
 He reads qbits until he sees Alice's first message on the classical channel.
 Oh, the power of guarded sums!

 ### 0 Sigma
+* Checking the *cmin* &rarr; *nmin* calculation, and the lower-bounding.
+It works.

         length of message?
+1
+        length of a hash key?
+0
+        minimum number of checkbits?
+20
+        number of sigmas?
+10
+        number of trials?
+1
+        with commentary (y/n)? n

+        900 qbits
+        all done: 0 interfered with; 1 exchanges succeeded; 0 failed; 0 repetition(s);
+        average check bits 125 minimum check bits 125 histogram of check-bit lengths [(125,1)]

+        real	0m25.482s
+        user	0m0.037s
+        sys	0m0.006s

+* With a medium-length message we get about 20% repetition rate.
+This is less than expected but integer square root and rounding gives far too many bits with small number of &sigma;s: the analytical number of qbits is 266 but Alice uses 289.

+        length of message?
 100
         length of a hash key?
+0
+        minimum number of checkbits?
 0
         number of sigmas?
 0
         number of trials?
 100